-PLEASE NOTE: OCERS does not permit loans or borrowing against balances on deposit with OCERS.
+PLEASE NOTE: OCERS does not permit loans or borrowing against account balances on deposit with OCERS.

-In addition, if you were a member of our system on March 7, 1973, and remained in membership continuously until credited with 30 years of service, contributions will no longer be deducted from your pay.
-Reciprocal service counts towards the accrual of 30 years of service.
+In addition, if you were a member of OCERS on March 7, 1973, and remained a member until accruing 30 years of service, your contributions will no longer be deducted from your pay.
+Reciprocal service counts toward the 30-year accrual.
 Although contributions will not be deducted, any service you complete after 30 years will count in calculating your benefit.